-Lesson Objective: Students will recognize and use the present continuous tense to make oral & written statements like “he’s reading” with few or no errors (excluding spelling).
+Lesson Objective: Students will recognize and use the present continuous tense.
+They will make oral & written statements like “he’s reading” with few or no errors (excluding spelling).

 >>> Discovery Ed Clipart has kids doing things...

-3. per group of 3-4 students: one picture dictionary, magazine or other picture scene with a lot of people doing things.
+3. per group of 3-4 students: one picture dictionary.
+Alternative: a picture scene (from a magazine?) with a lot of people doing things.

 When to teach this lesson (based on recently taught lessons):

-Students are familiar with pronouns & present tense ‘to be’, including contracted forms, basic classroom vocabulary and commands including listen, talk, read, write, open, close, pick up, stand up, sit down.
-Students also come from a culture that allows group competitions.
+Students should be familiar with pronouns & present tense ‘to be’, including contracted forms.
+They also need basic classroom vocabulary and commands including listen, talk, read, write, open, close, pick up, stand up, sit down.
+Students should be from cultures that allow group competitions (or see problem 3.)

 Anticipated problems & solutions: